jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
 In this way, the function and file names for a pair of objective and constraint functions may be the same without causing any conflicts.

-When you set the objective and constraint functions on your SNOBFit object you then need to give the name of the files, e.g.
+You need to supply the names of the objective and constraint functions to your SNOBFit object as follows
 ```
 snobfit_object.fcn = 'hsf18'      % objective function
 snobfit_object.softfcn = 'hsf18'  % constraint function